shemetz/pf2e-extempore-effects/Readme.md

 As a bonus feature, right-clicking actual Effect messages will display an "Apply Effect" option to just apply that same effect to the controlled token.
 This is just a quality-of-life feature.

+### Affliction automation (partial)

+When you create an effect from an affliction chat message - such as the one from Scalathrax Venom - the module will attempt to give the effect a list of stages equal to the affliction's stage count, set the initial stage to 1, set the duration to the first stage's duration, and set the expiration to the end of the turn.
+These, altogether, **do not automate affliction tracking** - but they should at least help keep track of things nicely until the core system support is added.

 ### Shift+clicking the "Extempore Effect" option, to also open the effect's sheet
 If you hold the Shift button, the effect's sheet will be opened up for you to see and edit, after being applied.
 You can configure to use Ctrl instead of Shift, or to disable this behavior, in the module settings.